 There’s another reason to ensure you’re getting enough vitamin D when a baby is the plan.
 During pregnancy, your baby needs this essential nutrient for healthy bone development.
 For mamas-to-be, low levels of vitamin D are linked to all kinds of issues, including higher miscarriage rates, gestational diabetes, preeclampsia, preterm delivery, postpartum depression.
 It’s impossible to predict how long it will take you to become pregnant, and you may not even realize you’ve conceived for at least a few weeks.
 By supplementing early — as soon as you decide you want to try for a baby — with a prenatal vitamin that includes the recommended amount of vitamin D, you’re bolstering your own nutrient stores.

 On the men’s side of the baby-making equation, the research for supplementing with vitamin D (and other critical nutrients) is just as persuasive.
 Vitamin D is a key player for improving sperm motility, one of the parameters of healthy sperm.
-And since healthy sperm means a better chance at conception, vitamin D is worth prioritizing.
+And since healthy sperm ic important , vitamin D is worth prioritizing.

 Supplementing with Vitamin D

 Basking in the sun isn’t feasible for most of us, and it’s really difficult to get enough vitamin D through diet alone.
 So what’s left?
 Clearly, a vitamin D supplement.
-But for fertility, your best bet is getting vitamin D in addition to nutrients proven by science to improve your chances of success.
+But for fertility, your best bet is getting vitamin D in addition to nutrients proven by science to improve your overall health.
 Yes, we’re talking about prenatal vitamins, though not just any prenatal will do.

 According to the America Pregnancy Association, most prenatal vitamins are seriously lacking on the vitamin D front: “It is unlikely your prenatal vitamin provides enough vitamin D. A recent study found women taking 4,000 IU of vitamin D daily had the greatest benefits in preventing preterm labor/births and infections.”